awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`ManualSnapshotRetentionPeriod`**
 Optional
-The number of days that manual snapshots are retained in the destination region after they are copied from a source region\.
+The number of days that manual snapshots are retained in the destination Region after they are copied from a source Region\.
 If the value is \-1, then the manual snapshot is retained indefinitely\.
 **Type:** Number
 **Valid values:** Either \-1 or an integer between 1 and 3,653